-According to the Pennsylvania Sentencing Guidelines, a crime, be it a felony or a misdemeanor, is given an Offense Gravity Score, better known as an OGS.
-This OGS score is made up of a number; the more severe your crime is, the higher the OGS score will be.
+The Pennsylvania Sentencing Guidelines give every crime, be it a felony or a misdemeanor, an Offense Gravity Score, or OGS.
+The OGS score is made up of a number; the more severe your crime is, the higher the OGS score will be.

 The sentencing judge who will hear your case will consider a calculation based on the OGS number, as well as any previous criminal records you may have.
-If your OGS number is lower and you have fewer past convictions, then your guideline sentence will be shorter.
+If your OGS number is smaller and your number of past convictions is lower, then the sentence you are given will be shorter.

-The trial judges of Pittsburgh, Pennsylvania have wide discretion when they are sentencing a person, and they will usually sentence you to alternatives to prison, which could include probation or community service.Mandatory Minimum Punishments
+Judges in Pittsburgh have a lot of discretion when they are handing down sentences to people, and they will usually sentence you to alternatives to prison, which could include probation or community service.Mandatory Minimum Punishments

-In Pittsburgh, as in all of Pennsylvania, some offenses have mandatory minimum sentences attached to them.
+In Pittsburgh, as in all of Pennsylvania, some crimes have mandatory minimum sentences that must be handed down.
 This means that your judge is required by law to sentence you to a certain number of years in prison.
-And he or she will not be able to reduce the years even though there are justifiable reasons.How can a Pittsburgh Criminal Lawyer Help You?
+And he or she will not be able to reduce the years even though there are justifiable reasons.How can a Criminal Defense Lawyer in Pittsburgh Help You?

-Your Pittsburgh Criminal Lawyer can explain your charges to you in detail, and prepare a compelling defense for you.
+Your Pittsburgh Criminal Defense Attorney can explain your charges to you in detail, and prepare a compelling defense for you.
 The lawyer will assist you in determining the ideal course of action for your case.

-For a reliable Pittsburgh Criminal Lawyer, feel free to contact Logue Law.
-Our reputable attorney, Mr. Sean Logue, or one of his associates, will do his best to help you as you face the criminal justice system.
-Contact us at 412-276-5890.Details About Pennsylvania Offense Classes and Gravity Scores
+For a reliable Criminal Defense Lawyer in the Pittsburgh area, feel free to contact Logue Law Group.
+Our lead attorney, Mr. Sean Logue, and his associates will do their utmost to assist you as you face the criminal justice system.
+Contact Logue Law Group at 412-276-5890 or 1-844-PITT-DUI.
+We can also be reached online.
+Logue Law Group serves Pittsburgh, Pennsylvania, the counties surrounding it, Ohio, and West Virginia.Details about Pennsylvania Offense Classes and Gravity Scores

-If you want to know more about the Pennsylvania Criminal Code, Offense classes, and gravity scores, they are defined in Title 204, Chapter 303 of the Pennsylvania Criminal Code.
+Want to learn more about the Pennsylvania Criminal Code, Offense classes, and gravity scores?
+Their definitions are laid out in Title 204, Chapter 303 of the Pennsylvania Criminal Code.